roblox-linux-wrapper/roblox-linux-wrapper/README.md

   [1]: https://github.com/alfonsojon/roblox-linux-wrapper/issues

+## Licensing and copyright

+    > GNU GPL v3 Notice

+    Copyright 2015 Jonathan Alfonso <alfonsojon1997@gmail.com>
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+    > Copyright Information

+    The red Roblox "R" symbol is property and copyright of 2006-2015 Roblox Corporation.
+I do not claim any ownership, nor affiliation with Roblox, nor its staff or software.
+No changes to the core Roblox software are made in this program.
+No proprietary files are bundled in this software.

 ### Spare change?
 If you like my work, feel free to buy me a coffee.
 [![PayPal - The safer, easier way to pay online!](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4LPXB3QJWVFQ6)